Top Regional Sales Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• Question: How did you grow professionally?
+• Question: How would you develop your territory?

 What the interviewer is looking for: